syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/spreadsheet/context-menu.md

 ## Context Menu Items in Row Cell

-Please find the table below for default context menu items and their actions.
+Find the table below for default context menu items and their actions.

 | Context Menu items | Action |
 |-------|---------|